 There have been a few supper clubs in York over the years.
 I’m not sure what’s happening with Set the Table these days after a lovely meal there some time ago but Sara Danesin Medio is going as strong as ever.
-A new entry to this scene comes from Origin who, after a successful stint at the Pig & Pastry, were good enough to invite me along to their most recent event at Cox & Co out in Woodthorpe.
+A new entry to this scene comes from Origin York who, after a successful stint at the Pig & Pastry, were good enough to invite me along to their most recent event at Cox & Co out in Woodthorpe.

 Cox & Co was a nice surprise given my unfamiliarity with the area.
 A nicely formed coffee shop that looks like it’s well worth a visit when in normal service.
-The venue had been simply decorated with place settings by the guys from Origin, who are branching out from their day jobs in catering and hospitality to take the opportunity to cook the food they love for people who appreciate it.
+The venue had been simply decorated with place settings by the guys from Origin York, who are branching out from their day jobs in catering and hospitality to take the opportunity to cook the food they love for people who appreciate it.

 The menu listed four courses that would be supplemented by a few snacks through the course of the evening, starting with a basket of bread for the table to share.
 Of the three loaves, we enjoyed the parsnip bread the most, something I’ll be having a stab at sometime!
 Parmesan and nut breads came too and were nicely done, if a little over facing.
 I think we’d have struggled to finish the rest of the meal if we’d worked our way through the lot!

 The first warm plate was a foam of curried carrot covering beautiful mushrooms and topped with pine nuts and tarragon oil.
 Foam can be a tricky one to pull off, but the texture fared well against the softened mushrooms and set a high standard for the rest of the evening as we went into the first dish on the menu, “Weekend Waffles” with goats curd and onion.